-Who this applies to: All PSIA-AASI members, member schools, and volunteers, including PSIA-AASI’s region and national board members and officers.
+Who this applies to All PSIA-AASI members, member schools, and volunteers, including PSIA-AASI’s regional and national board members and officers.

-- You shall comply with all applicable rules and policies of their region and the association, including but not limited to their bylaws and conflict of interest policy.
+2. You shall comply with all applicable rules and policies of your region and the association, including but not limited to its bylaws and conflict of interest policy.

-- You shall not accept any gratuity, gift, or favor that might impair or appear to influence their professional decisions or actions.
+3. You shall not accept any gratuity, gift, or favor that might impair or appear to influence your professional decisions or actions.

-- You shall not engage in harassment of any kind against a resort guest, resort employee, a member of the general public, PSIA-AASI association employees, volunteers, contractors or another member.
+7. You shall not engage in harassment of any kind against a resort guest, resort employee, a member of the general public, PSIA-AASI association employees, volunteers, contractors, or another member.

-- You shall not conduct yourself in a manner which would bring discredit to the association or any region.
+9. You shall not conduct yourself in a manner that would bring discredit to the association or any region.